PMW9905/Python-Machine-Learning-Explorations/README.md

 Most, if not all machine learning algorithms, we programmed from the ground up.

+Posted are jupyter notebooks converted to an HTML format.

 ### Text Classification with Naive Bayes, MCAP, and Logistic Regression
 ### Netflix Recommendation System
 ### K-Means Image Compression